 For each variant in a set of whole genome sequencing data, we tried to find a new position in a 100kb neighboring region (50k and 50k up and downstream each).
 Then we tested all the coding genes defined above on the original and simulated data set.
 Since the permuted size 100kb is relatively large as compared to the test region, a better method is supposed to give less or even no positives on the permuted data set.
-The P values were given in the updated Fig. S10.
+The Q-Q plots of P values of protein coding genes in both real and simulated data were given in Fig. S10.